 The sunken Italian garden is very useful for group shots, as it gives the photographer some height and also is backlit in the afternoon.

-Here are a few links to my most recent wedding at Lympne Castle:
+Here are a few links to my most recent weddings at Lympne Castle:

 Further information can be found on the Lympne Castle website.